ASUS-AICS/LibMultiLabel/docs/cli/linear.rst

 The linear classifiers are based on `LIBLINEAR <https://www.csie.ntu.edu.tw/~cjlin/liblinear/>`_, and its options may be specified.

 - **linear**: When this option exists, it is set to True such that the linear classifiers will be run.
-Otherwise it is set to False by default such that the program will execute the neural netowrk module.
+Otherwise it is set to False by default such that the program will terminate as the neural netowrk module will be executed.

 - **liblinear_options**: An `option string for LIBLINEAR <https://github.com/cjlin1/liblinear>`_.